saimdev/Citizen-Complaint-Portal-Java-GUI/README.md

 This ucanaccess-5.0.1.jar is main library to connect your project with MS Access

-"You may also change the path of pictures used in Project"
+You may also change the path of pictures used in Project and change the jdk version according to this project

 IF YOU ARE FACING ANY PROBLEM CONTACT ME:
 +923188334442